+Opto DCC1

-Opto DCC1 Human Development and Cultural Competency in Optometry 1
+Human Development and Cultural Competency in Optometry 1

-This course encompasses the different stages of human development psychomotor, cognitive, and emotional development of the human being from newborn to aging.
+This course encompasses the different stages of human development, psychomotor, cognitive, and emotional development of human beings from newborns to the aging process.
 The course will also be an introduction to cultural competence principles and how these affect interpersonal dynamics and provision of health care.
 Discussion of the demographics, most prevalent systemic and ocular diseases, health disparities, cultural values, and traditional healing practices of the main ethnic and cultural groups.
 Concepts are reinforced by the critical analysis of vignettes of interactions between optometrists and patients of diverse cultures.

-OPTO CSC1 Conversational Spanish Communication Laboratory 1
+Conversational Spanish Communication Laboratory 1